tenebrius1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 <b>:information_source: Note:</b><br>

-- We support adding of tutors/students with the same name.
+- We support adding tutors/students with the same name.

 - Tutors/students with the <b>same phone number will be counted as duplicates</b> in our app, which is not allowed.
 </div>